Course Catalog

 5 units

 Increases oral and written proficiency using authentic reading materials which focus on such topics as social class, ethnicity, education, religion, economic, and political developments in the Spanish-speaking world.
-Prerequisite(s): SPAN 5 or SPAN 5M or placement into SPAN 6 via the online Spanish Placement Examination.
+Prerequisite(s): SPAN 5 or SPAN 5M or placement by assessment.
 (General Education Code(s): CC.)

 SPAN 105